 "Being an executive assistant allows me the opportunity to assist the CEO in achieving the company's goals and aspirations.
-I'm a part of the action," says Mary Ann, adding after a few moments, "It's fun!"
-Considering executive assistant training?
+I the best parts of the action," says Mary Ann, adding after a few moments, "It's fun!"
+Considering an executive assistant certification?
 There are many online options available to you.

 What does an executive assistant do?

 Administrative assistants and executive assistants do much of the same work, the distinction being that executive assistants are often (not always) the chief point of support for a single higher-level executive.
 Administrative assistants are usually entry-level or mid-level positions serving a team or office more broadly, with plenty of room for growth or increasing specialization.

 The primary job responsibility in an administrative position is communication.
 An administrative assistant's daily communications will take many forms:

 Making sure that email and phone messages are routed to the proper recipients